 Investing in real estate involves the purchase, management, ownership, rental, and sale of real estate to earn a profit.

 To help you get started on the right track, we have interviewed several experts with experience in the field.
 They know the in’s and out’s of real estate investing, so we have combined their knowledge to provide the ultimate guide for you.

 By the end, you will understand how to get started, what you need to know to get a positive return on investment, and the different approaches you can take.

 Let’s get started!

-The first thing you need to do is understand the basics of real estate investing, and that requires research.
+The first real estate investing basics you need to understand is that requires real estate investing requires research.